r23/MyOOS/wordpress/wp-content/plugins/wp-w3all-phpbb-integration/readme.txt

 3. WP w3all auto embed phpBB into your WordPress template

 == Changelog ==

+= 2.4.8 =
+*Release Date - 7 Jan, 2022*

+* Fix: profile fields correctly managed when admin or user update profile fields: 'error email existent into linked cms' was coming out, even when email not existent or email not updated
+* Fix: optimize last added wp_check_password() that follow to correctly check password in any passed hash, even if plugin not correctly configured
+* Fix: error on transfer processes tasks due to wrong serialize() still in place
+* Minor fixes

 = 2.4.7 =
 *Release Date - 5 Jan, 2022*